Claken/Piscine_Flutter/README.md

 With this project, I learn the basics of Dart and Flutter to build mobile applications : <br />
 - I learned to use widgets to organize my code like Scaffold, ListView, TabBar, Container, etc.
 - I learned to use [StatefulWidget](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) to handle states in a class
+- I learned to manage data and API requests
+- I learned basic security connexion with [Auth0](https://auth0.com/)
+- I learned to handle a database for a web application with [SQLite (Flutter)](https://docs.flutter.dev/cookbook/persistence/sqlite)

 # Prerequisites